TheGreatWave21/WRO_FutureEngineers_GameNotOver/README.md

 # WRO_FutureEngineers_GameNotOver
-This is the way the team GameNotOver took over the course of the preparation
+This is a the code for the WRO Future Engineers Challenge.
+Provided by GameNotOver.
+Code can be found in the main branch of this repository